 Mix well and form into neat fritters, using a little flour.
 Allow to stand for fifteen minutes in a cool place, then fry in smoking-hot fat or lard.
 Serve decorated with fresh or preserved apricots, or homemade ice cream.

 Rub two cupfuls of cooked squash into a basin, add one egg well beaten, two tablespoonfuls of melted butter, one tablespoonful of sugar, a quarter of a teaspoonful of salt, four tablespoonfuls of flour, and half a cupful of chopped English walnut meats.

 Form into neat croquettes, brush over with a beaten egg, toss in fine bread crumbs, and fry in plenty of smoking-hot fat or lard.

 Drain, and serve the croquettes with a sweet dessert sauce.
-This old fashioned vegetable dessert recipe makes a delicious dish that you can serve on any occasion.
+You'll discover that desserts made with vegetables can make a delicious dish for serving on any occasion.